Table of Contents

 Who was Zubaida?

-Later the canal was extended towards Jabal-e-Rahma (the Mountain of Blessings) in Arafat, and then to Mina and Muzdalfa.
-This was something that caused ease for the locals and the pilgrims.
+Later the Zubaida canal was extended towards Jabal-e-Rahma in Arafat, and then to Mina and Muzdalfa.
+It served Hajj pilgrims for around 1,000 years.

-It was as late as 1878 Hijra that a committee was formed by the Saudi Government to maintain the canal yet by 1980 Hijra the water from the canal stopped for a various reason and dried up.
+It was as late as 1878 Hijri that a committee was formed by the Saudi Government to maintain the canal yet by 1980 Hijri the water from the canal stopped for various reasons and dried up.

-Currently, the Saudi government is working to restore the canal so that the great Muslim heritage could be restored.
-May Allah rest queen Zubaida's soul in peace!
+Currently, the Saudi government is working to restore Zubaida canal so that the great Muslim heritage could be restored.
+May Allah rest queen Zubaida’s soul in peace!

 نہرِ زبیدہ، وہ ایک ہزار کلومیٹر لمبی نہر جو ملکہِ زبیدہ نے حجاج کی سہولت کے لیے عراق سے عرفات تک تعمیر کروائی تھی،